Cryptocurrency after death

 Common situations

-You may need to consider cryptocurrency in your estate planning if:
+People often consider cryptocurrency in their estate planning if:

 • You hold bitcoin or other cryptocurrencies in personal wallets